WaffleSmacker/WaffleSmacker/StreamerBotCode/Basics/End Stream After Raiding Out.md

 ## Introduction

-:anguished: Have you ever raided out to another stream and completely forget to stop your stream? ** :tada:
+:anguished: Have you ever raided out to another stream and completely forget to stop your stream? <br>
+After you implement this simple action you will never have to worry about it again! :tada:
 <br><br>

 ## Prerequisites